 You may think a home wet bar is just a long counter to store liquor and make drinks, but there’s a little more to it than just that.
 Consider your needs and lifestyle.
 If you like to entertain diverse social groups, your most pressing need may be adequate storage for different wines, liquors, and beer.
 A bar back will give you this kind of storage.
 If you most often entertain a more intimate group of friends, placing drinks under the bar will allow you to face the room while you’re making the drinks.
 Speaking of storage, for people whose friends are big beer drinkers, you should probably think about replacing cabinet space for a kegerator.
 For wine connoisseurs, a wine fridge that will keep your wines at an optimal temperature may be a necessity.

-Need to find a pro for your Wet Bar Installation?Find Pros
+Ready to start your Wet Bar Installation?Find Pros

 First and foremost, you’ll want places to sit.
 While you’ll have tons of options for the bar itself, barstools are even more numerous in design elements.
 As cool as the typical barstool may look, remember again this is your home, not the local pub.
 Chairs with backs and armrests may be more comfortable than flimsy barstools.
 You can choose a high, thin chair that will look appropriate next to your bar and still be able to provide your guests with comfort they’ll appreciate.
 Plus, a sturdier chair will minimize embarrassing falls for anyone who overdoes it a little.